O'Hara Group

 *

-* Otherwise, for Confluence Server/Data Centre:
+* Otherwise, for Confluence Server/Data Center:

 * allowOrigin = "https://{your Confluence server}"